Temporary (Nonimmigrant) Workers

 Spouses and Children Seeking Dependent Nonimmigrant Classification

-Spouses and children who qualify for dependant nonimmigrant classification of a temporary worker and who are outside of the United States should apply directly at a U.S. consulate for a visa.
+Spouses and children who qualify for dependent nonimmigrant classification of a temporary worker and who are outside of the United States should apply directly at a U.S. consulate for a visa.

 Federal U.S. Tax Information

 Aliens employed in the U.S. may have a U.S. Tax obligation.
 See the Internal Revenue Service (IRS) for more information.